Real Geeks + LionDesk in 2026: Does It Still Work?

 What happens to leads already in Real Geeks?

-Can I use Zapier instead?
+Can I use Zapier instead of the native integration?

 What is the best replacement for LionDesk with Real Geeks?

-Building a cleaner Real Geeks follow-up stack?
+Ready to build a cleaner Real Geeks follow-up stack?